KevinFocke/noisy_stocks_data_orchestrator/README.md

 * Strongly typed Python using Pydantic & Pandera to increase reliability

+* Idempotent.
+No matter how many times you run the program, the result will be as if it only ran once.
+A very useful property in case your computer loses power suddenly.

 * DevOps best practices:
 	* Continuous Integration
 	* Continuous Deployment